michaelcnorman/DDA7-Capstone-Michael/README.md

-# The Most Popular Events in Nashville
+# Analyzing the Popularity of Events in Nashville
-#### Based on data scraped from www.Nashville-Theatre.com
+#### Based on events listed on Nashville-Theatre.com
+A web-scraping data analysis project conducted in Python by Michael Norman to satisfy completion of the Full Time Data Analytics Bootcamp at Nashville Software School.

 ## Table of Contets
 - [Motivation](#Motivation)